Frequently Asked Questions About In-Home Senior Care Services

 How much does it cost to take care of an elderly parent or relative?

-The national hourly average for in-home senior care is $24 – but this varies depending on state and city.
-Inquire with a local representative to learn about all options in your area.
+The national hourly average for in-home senior care is $28 – but this varies depending on state and city.
+Click here to inquire with a local representative and learn about all options in your area.

 Who pays for home care services?